loadingio/ldquery/README.md

 ## Compatibility

-ldQuery uses following modern web features:
+ldquery uses following modern web features:

  * fetch api - not support in IE, Older Edge ( <= 13).
 Use polyfill to support to IE >= 11
  * classList - not support well in IE. Use Polyfill to fix this.